prisma-collective/docs/content/collaborators/communities of place/hub/hubs.md

 In the process of organising an ALJ, several form of data are generated, which become the content of the [case-study](/patterns/case-study.md) published.
 # benefits
-Here's a brief overview of some of the main benefits accessible to hubs and related stakeholders by participating in the process of organising an [action-learning journey](action-learning journey).
+Here's a brief overview of some of the main benefits accessible to hubs and related stakeholders by participating in the organising an [action-learning journey](action-learning journey).

 **1. Hubs:**